Kaoru Mitoma: 2025–26: Influential form and injury setback

+Mitoma had re-established himself as one of Brighton's key attacking players during the club's pursuit of European qualification, earning praise for a series of influential performances under Fabian Hürzeler.
+He later sustained a hamstring injury during a 3–0 win over Wolverhampton Wanderers on 9 May 2026, ruling him out for the remainder of the season and the subsequent 2026 FIFA World Cup.

 International career

 Mitoma was part of Japan's squad for the men's football tournament at the 2020 Tokyo Olympics.
 He made substitute appearances against Mexico in the group stage, New Zealand in the quarter-final and Mexico again in the bronze medal match, scoring Japan's goal in the latter.

 In November 2021, Mitoma was called up to the Japan senior squad for the first time for 2022 World Cup qualifiers against Oman.
 He made his debut on 16 November, coming on as a substitute in a 1–0 away win over Oman.

 On 24 March 2022, Mitoma scored his first two international goals in a 2–0 World Cup qualification win against Australia after coming on as an 86th-minute substitute.
 This win confirmed Japan's qualification for the 2022 FIFA World Cup.
 Five days later, Mitoma made his first start for Japan in their final World Cup qualifying match against Vietnam.

 In May 2022, Mitoma was included in Japan's squad for friendly matches against Paraguay and Brazil and the 2022 Kirin Cup.
 On 2 June, he started the match against Paraguay and scored the Samurai Blues third goal of a 4–1 win.
 He also started the Kirin Cup semi-final against Ghana, where he scored once and assisted another goal for Takefusa Kubo in another 4–1 win.

 On 23 September, he scored his fifth international goal from eight caps in a 2–0 friendly win against the United States after appearing as a 68th-minute substitute for Kubo.
 Four days later, he played 66 minutes as a starter in a 0–0 draw with Ecuador.